 LUXCO LAUNCHES NEW, HAND-BOTTLED BOURBON

 ULTRA-PREMIUM BLOOD OATH KENTUCKY STRAIGHT BOURBON WHISKEY TO BE RELEASED IN VERY LIMITED QUANTITIES

 St. Louis-based Luxco announced the launch of its limited release, ultra-premium bourbon series, Blood Oath.
 This brand-new craft bourbon whiskey series is unique to the market as it will highlight a different variant, or Pact, each year.
 The inaugural Pact, named Blood Oath Pact No. 1, consists of a special blend of three carefully selected, top-notch Kentucky Straight Bourbon Whiskeys, blended and bottled by hand, resulting in one distinctly exclusive and unimagined bourbon.
 The debut combination, bottled at 98.6 proof, is available in limited quantities nationally in 750ml bottles, with a suggested price of $89.99.

 “I have the luxury of not being tied down to one specific distillery, so I sampled many bourbons to find the perfect mix to make Blood Oath Pact No. 1,” explained John Rempe, Director of Corporate Research and Development at Luxco and creator of Blood Oath.
 “This product is an exquisite union of three well-bred bourbons with various age statements and mash bills.
 The first, a spicy bourbon with a mash bill favoring rye, barrel aged for a subtle woodiness.
 The second is a smooth, wheated bourbon and the third is a full-bodied, more experienced, oaky bourbon with a rye-based mash.
-Each of these complement the other and none overpower the palate, creating an amazing bourbon.”
+Each of these complements the other and none overpower the palate, creating an amazing bourbon.”